Aqueuse/NekoV2/README.md

 # TODO

-1append external pet asset GIF (choose a different kitten) 2append external toy asset GIF (choose a different toy) 3option performance : choose beetween pseudo physic toy AND dyn4j physic toy (do a truly bouncing ball with Dyn4J AND Swing) 4create an installer (and manage to share openJDK17)
+create an installer by os (and manage to share openJDK17)

 # NekoV2